Search Course IDs and descriptions for:

 STUDENT LEARNING OUTCOMES:

-- Students will develop successful written, digital communication skills essential for a career in retailing.
+- Develop successful written, digital communication skills essential for a career in retailing.

-- Students will demonstrate knowledge, skills and competencies in the fundamentals of retailing and apply retailing concepts and strategies to course assignments.
+- Demonstrate knowledge, skills and competencies in the fundamentals of retailing and apply retailing concepts and strategies to course assignments.

-- Students will understand the integration of operations, merchandise management and supply chain strategies leading to excellent customer service.
+- Understand the integration of operations, merchandise management and supply chain strategies leading to excellent customer service.

-- Students will demonstrate knowledge of the influence of cultural and global opportunities, growth, and challenges in the retailing industry.
+- Demonstrate knowledge of the influence of cultural and global opportunities, growth, and challenges in the retailing industry.

-- Students will demonstrate understanding of how new and changing technology tools are utilized in retailing landscape.
+- Demonstrate understanding of how new and changing technology tools are utilized in retailing landscape.

 TEXTBOOK / SPECIAL MATERIALS: